dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 A single information model can be mapped to a number of different data models.
 b)  Translating data between data models: this flavour implies doing translation at runtime.

+TODO: more info was summarized on the slides and in the notes about three types of runtime interactions discussed in the papers (and at the workshop):

 In one sense, these distinctions affect when the relevant translation is performed.
 It can be done at "design time" when the information